aragon/hack/docs/os-4-migration.md

-Using `AragonApp.runScript(bytes, bytes, address[])` requires an application to be initialized, and each EVMScript executor contract now also checks if its caller has been initialized, to prevent malicious misuse from unintended users.
+Using `AragonApp.runScript(bytes, bytes, address[])` requires an application to be initialized, and each EVMScript executor contract now also checks if its caller has been initialized to prevent malicious misuse from unintended users.

 ### DelegateScript and DeployDelegateScript executors removed